SpongeBobSun/ReactNative-TL-DR/how-does-javascript-communicate-with-native-code.md

 }
 ```

 During the initialization we've created a JavaScript object and injected it to `JSContext`.
 Also we've replaced this object's getters to our native implementation which will return a "NativeModule" object from 'm\_nativeModules'.
-For now we just assume this is a map which holds native module instances and native module names.
+Those native modules are created during `RCTCxxBridge` initialization as we discussed in last chapter.

 The `NativeModuleProxy` we just injected in JSContext will provide native module access to JavaScript and will be held in 'NativeModule.js'